Joseph Parker: Parker vs. Joyce

-Parker returned to the AO Arena for his third consecutive fight to headline a BT Sport Box Office pay-per-view show against undefeated Joe Joyce on 24 September 2022, in a fight between the WBO's number 1 and 2 contenders for the vacant interim title.
 In a fast-paced bout in which both men landed power punches, Joyce was able to bloody Parker's nose and open a cut above his eye, fighting largely on the front foot and using his jab to set up his attacks, while Parker was able to work off the back foot, finding some success with the left hook and overhand right.
 In the eleventh round, Parker was knocked down by a powerful left hook.
 He was able to rise to his feet, but the referee deemed it unsafe for him to continue, halting the fight to declare Joyce the winner by eleventh-round knockout.
 With the result, Joyce became the first man to stop Parker, who had previously never been knocked out.

+Joyce was active throughout the fight, in particular rounds between 6 and 11.
+Compubox stats showed he landed a total of 308 of his 844 shots thrown, 96 of which were body shots and a total of 106 jabs landed.
+His connect rate was 36.5%.
+Parker only landed 147 of his 566 thrown (26%).
+Speaking days after the fight, Parker told reporters, "Joe Joyce is right at the top.
+The pressure, the punches, the determination just to keep pushing, just respect for what he showed."
+He ranked Joyce above Joshua and Andy Ruiz.